ISoledadSS/ISoledadSS/README.md

 ## Hi there

-I'm Isaac Soledad Martinez — Financial Economist & Data Scientist building tools at the intersection of finance and technology.
+I'm Isaac Soledad — Financial Economist & Data Scientist building tools at the intersection of finance and technology.

 ### What I do